apostrophecms/apostrophe-selective-permissions/README.md

 Let's say we want to give a team of SEO consultants limited access to update relevant fields of our articles.

-So in the `permissions` array of `apostrophe-nuanced-permissions`, we start by listing some permissions we'd like to be able to assign when we edit Apostrophe's user groups.
+So in the `permissions` array of `apostrophe-selective-permissions`, we start by listing some permissions we'd like to be able to assign when we edit Apostrophe's user groups.
 We give each a name and a label.
 These are distinct from ordinary Apostrophe permissions.

-Then, in the `nuancedPermissions` option of `articles` (which extends `apostrophe-pieces`), we define what the `seo` permission lets us do with articles:
+Then, in the `selectivePermissions` option of `articles` (which extends `apostrophe-pieces`), we define what the `seo` permission lets us do with articles:

 * `update: { ... }`: we can edit existing articles via the "edit article" dialog box, but only the `title` and `tags` fields.
 This implies access to the "Manage" dialog box as well.
 * `seeOtherFields: true`: other fields can be seen in the editor, but are read-only.
 By default, they cannot be seen at all.